 Public Act 101-029 establishes the Rebuild Illinois capital plan.
 See "STATE FINANCIAL INFORMATION-REBUILD ILLINOIS CAPITAL PLAN" herein.
 This legislation authorizes appropriations for approximately \$20.8 billion in additional GO Bonds and Build Illinois Bonds (with the authorizations for the issuance of such bonds being established in Public Act 101-030).

-The State expects that such bonds will be sold over a period of between six and ten years depending on the cash flow needs of the projects to be financed therewith.
+The State expects that such bonds will be sold over a period of approximately six years depending on the cash flow needs of the projects to be financed therewith.

-In addition, the State expects to issue the remaining \$350 million of Section 7.7 Bonds authorized by the Bond Act when the Section 7.7 Bond proceeds from the Bonds are depleted.
+In addition, the State expects to issue the remaining \$400 million of Section 7.7 Bonds authorized by the Bond Act as the amounts on hand from the previous issue of Section 7.7 Bonds are depleted.